dbrrt/noaas/README.md

 ## Notes

-- busybox has been used instead of nginx, as it's simpler to configure, can receive dynamic port through command line, doesn't require a custom configuration file.
+- busybox has been used instead of nginx, as it's simpler to configure, can receive dynamic port through command line, doesn't require a custom configuration file, then I've been able to focus on code quality over nginx configuration.
-- only one package has been defined for the sake of simplicity, in a larger codebase, I'd split across multiple package to foster better isolation
+- Remote code execution is dangerous, I've skipped the sanity checks, but that's something required in a secured context.
-- remote code execution is dangerous, I've skipped the sanity checks, but that's something required in a secured context.
+- Created a custom action to test my services with a Nomad cluster in GitHub actions
-- I've created a custom action to test my services with a Nomad cluster in GitHub actions
+- Replaced script query parameter type from boolean to string for parsing conveniency by routing validation